LIFE ON THE FRINGE - 9: More Gallic Demons and Heroes

 HEILYN was one of the Britons who lived through the hard war in the .land of the Gaels between Matholwch and Benigeid Vran.
 Heilyn is thought to have opened the magic door through which the seven survivors escaped from the island at Gwales.
 He had spent four-score years there on the way back from Ireland after the war ended;.

 HEININ was the chief bard - poet and historian - at the court of King Arthur at Camelot at the time Taliesin showed there.
 A bard was important to spread news or stories of the good deeds of kings and noblemen.
 Above all his task was to entertain.
 Nothing helped a feast more than a good yarn, told well with drama.

 Forge your way through the legends of heroes.
-Travel back through the mists of time, meet villains and monsters of the days of Arthur and Merlin, otherworldly beings and other nightmarish characters from early Briton lore, Morgan the Fay and her son Mordred will speed Arthur's end at his last battle with the Saxons...
+Travel back through the mists of time, meet villains and monsters of the days of Arthur and Merlin and earlier.
+Otherworldly beings and other nightmarish characters emerge from early Briton lore.
+Morgan the Fay and her son Mordred will speed Arthur's end in his last battle with the Saxons...
 The hand will rise from the waters and catch Excalibur, the sword drawn from the stone by Arthur in his youth.

 Helena, empress and saint